 It was a control and command system used in the air defense network.
 It calculated one or more predicted interception points for assigning aircraft or CIM-10 Bomarc missiles to intercept an intruder using the ATABE (Automatic Target and Battery Evaluation) algorithm.

-It had more than 60,000 vacuum tubes, used 3000 kilowatts of electricity, performing 74,000 instructions/second for networking regional radars.
+With over 60,000 vacuum tubes and using 3000 kilowatts of electricity, the machine executed 74,000 instructions per second.
 Each machine supported more than 100 users.
 IBM used to keep one unit operating and one on hot standby, which resulted in better uptime (about 99%).

 A compiler is a special program that converts high-level language into machine code.
 Grace Hopper wrote the arithmetic language version 0 (or A-0 system) for UNIVAC I, which aims to convert a sequence of subroutines and arguments into machine code.